ipobletev/streams-opencv/README.md

 SENSORSTXT_PATH
 ```
 ### savevideo_tofile.py
-Save the capture streams in a video file.
+Save the capture streams in a video file in /temp.
 ```
 TIME_TO_SEND
 SENSORSTXT_PATH